The Monk Nobody Asked For

 3rd-level Way of the Astral Self feature

-Your openness to the universe allows you to summon a portion of your astral self.
+Opening yourself to the astral beyond allows you to harness a portion of your astral power.

 • When you make an unarmed strike with the arms on your turn, your reach for it is 5 feet greater than normal.